shedskin/shedskin/doc/README.rst

 -------------------

 Programs to be compiled with **Shed Skin** cannot freely use the Python standard library.
 Only about 20 common modules are currently supported.

-Note that **Shed Skin** can be used to build an extension module, so the main program can freely use arbitrary modules (and of course all Python features!).
-See `Compiling an Extension Module`_.

 The following modules are largely supported at the moment.
 Several of these, such as ``os.path``, were compiled to C++ using **Shed Skin**.